Recipe Overview

 - Tweak the seasonings to reflect your own taste.
 Add more garlic or omit it.
 Stir in a bit of cayenne pepper or smoked paprika.

-- Make meatloaf instead of meatballs.
+- Not in the mood for meatballs?
 Try my air fryer meatloaf if you’re in a hurry and don’t have time to make all the meatballs.
+Air fryer hamburgers or air fryer turkey burgers are another great option.

 Make a double batch.
 Why not make a double batch of meatballs while you’re at it?
 It’s really just as easy to make a big batch although you’ll spend a little more time rolling the balls.
 Usually ground beef and pork are sold in one pound packages which is exactly the amount you need for a double batch.